uiceds/cee-492-project-2025-avengers/cee492_report.typ

 = Exploratory Data Analysis (EDA)
 == *Crime Type Distribution*
-The @fig-crime-hist ranks the most common crimes reported across Los Angeles between 2020 and the present.
+The @fig-crime-type ranks the most common crimes reported across Los Angeles between 2020 and the present.

 Vehicle-related crimes (particularly Vehicle Stolen, Burglary from Vehicle, and Theft from Motor Vehicle) dominate the dataset, together accounting for nearly half of all recorded incidents.
 These are followed by Battery – Simple Assault and Identity Theft, highlighting both property security and personal safety as key urban vulnerabilities.